 Rearranging sidebar elements with widgets can help to improve user experience.

 Now … what about the widgets themselves?
 Can the widgets be customized instead of simply added, removed and rearranged?

-(Most widgets give you customizing options!)
+(Many widgets give you configuration options!)

 How To Use WP Widgets